 Inspirations for Today

 Even now, there is much that can be gained by going back through the Hammer catalog of films.
 Perhaps a judge might pull from the “cave girl” movies, such as One Million Years B.C. or Creatures the World Forgot, as inspiration for further adventures beyond Michael Curtis’ Frozen in Time.
-One could easily shift the setting of The Devil Rides Out backwards in time a few decades to be useful for the forthcoming release of Dark Trails.
+One could easily shift the setting of The Devil Rides Out backward in time a few decades to be useful for Weird Frontiers.
 Even some of the films from the Hammer Horror revival have wonderful bits of meat on their bones.
 Beyond the Rave has some sinister inspirations that can be used to shade a horror-themed Xcrawl and the dark ritual found in Wake Wood certainly can find its place in any setting.

 With output spanning two millennia, Hammer continues to put out entertaining films that drip both blood and inspiration, that both titillate and terrify.
 The legacy of this studio only continues to grow as the OSR revives some of the best ideas of Hammer, filtering and shaping them for the next generation.